Home » Central Catalonia » Visiting the Salt Mountain and medieval castle in Cardona

 A wall of the Salt Mountain in Cardona

-The activity of mining gave Cardona its wealth during the Middle Ages.
-The Romans were the first ones to exploit salt in the area of Cardona.
+Mining activity gave Cardona its wealth during the Middle Ages.
+The Romans were the first to exploit salt in the area.
 Later, the diapir was exploited for potash salt, generating even more income for Cardona.

-The council built a mine and most Cardona citizens started working with the salt in many different ways: minersbakers (making salty pastries), and salt sculptors.
+Years after, the council built a mine, and most Cardona citizens started working with salt in many different ways: as minersbakers (making salty pastries), and salt sculptors.
 The impact of the mine on the culture of Cardona is still palpable today.

 The history of Cardona’s castle

 Cardona’s castle is another jewel of this town and a symbol of Catalan nationalism.
-This unbreachable fortress was strategically situated at the top of a hill so the noblemen could watch over the Salt Mountain, the white gold that rose the economy of Cardona.
+This unbreachable fortress was strategically situated at the top of a hill so the noblemen could watch over the Salt Mountain, the white gold that rose Cardona’s economy.

-Wilfred the Hairy orderer the construction of the castle in the 9th century, mixing the Gothic and Romanesque styles.
+Wilfred the Hairy ordered the castle’s construction in the 9th century, mixing the Gothic and Romanesque styles.
 During the 14th century, it was the residence of the dukes of Cardona, also known as “kings without crowns”.
 This was because they came from the most important family of the Crown of Aragon, which was second only to the royal house.
 They extended the castle and built a palace and the Romanesque church of Sant Vicenç.

-In 1714, during the War of Spanish Succession, the fortress was the only one to resist the attacks of the troops of King Philip V. Still, many of the castle walls were destroyed after the Bourbon siege.
+In 1714, during the War of Spanish Succession, the fortress was the only one to resist the attacks of King Philip V.’s troops.
+Still, many of the castle walls were destroyed after the Bourbon siege.

 Nowadays, the castle is a luxury parador with its legendary Minyona tower, a gothic cloister and the Ducal Courtyard.